News

 It's like reading a book about swimming versus getting in the pool.
 You can understand intellectually what you should have played, but unless you practice the right response, you'll make the same mistake next time.

 That's why AI Sensei's Training Mode exists.
 As you review your game, you can mark any position worth practicing.
-These get saved as problems that come back automatically — the ones you get wrong show up more often, and the ones you nail gradually fade out.
+These get saved as problems that come back automatically.
+The ones you get wrong show up more often, and the ones you nail gradually fade out.
 It's like flashcards, but for Go positions.

 No other Go analysis tool does this.
 It's the difference between knowing what went wrong and actually training yourself to get it right.